Chemistry (CHM)

 Attributes: Undergraduate

-The chemical and biological properties of various metal ions in biological systems will be examined at the molecular level.
-Permission of the Department of Chemistry chair is required.
+The role of metal ions in biochemistry and medicine will be examined at the molecular level.

 Attributes: Undergraduate